-The accounting policies adopted are consistent with those of the previous financial year:
+The accounting policies adopted are consistent with those of the previous financial year except as set out below.

-· Standards issued but not yet effective up to the date of issuance of the financial statements are listed below.
+Standards issued but not yet effective up to the date of issuance of the financial statements are listed below.
 This listing of standards and interpretations issued are those that the group reasonably expects to have an impact on disclosures, financial position or performance when applied at a future date.
 The group intends to adopt these standards when they become effective.

-The following Standards have been issued or revised and will become effective after June 2018:
+The following Standards have been issued or revised and will become effective after June 2019